MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-blue-yonder-powershell-setup.md

     > The script enables sync for all these options.
 If you want to change sync settings, you can do so after the connection is set up.
 To learn more, see [Use PowerShell to manage your Shifts connection to Blue Yonder Workforce Management](shifts-connector-powershell-manage.md).

 1. Creates the connection.
-1. Maps Blue Yonder WFM sites to teams.
-Mappings are based on the Blue Yonder WFM site IDs and TeamIds that you enter or new teams you create, depending on the script that you run.
+1. Maps Blue Yonder WFM instances to teams.
+Mappings are based on the Blue Yonder WFM instance IDs and TeamIds that you enter or new teams you create, depending on the script that you run.
 If a team has an existing schedule, the script removes schedule data for the date and time range that you specify.

 A Success message on the screen indicates that your connection is successfully set up.